by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 Finding the right support after betrayal trauma

-Discovering a partner’s compulsive sexual behavior or sex addiction is one of the most destabilizing experiences a person can face.
+Discovering a partner’s compulsive cheating behavior or physical touch addiction is one of the most destabilizing experiences a person can face.
 In a single moment, the relationship you trusted, the future you planned, and the identity you built alongside a partner can feel completely dismantled.
 If you are searching for the best betrayal trauma therapist in Thousand Oaks, Westlake Village, or anywhere in California, you are likely already in the middle of one of the hardest seasons of your life — and the specialist you choose matters more than most people realize.

 Betrayal trauma is not simply a relationship problem.
 Research consistently shows it mirrors the symptoms of PTSD: intrusive thoughts, hypervigilance, sleep disruption, and a profound loss of self-trust.
 An experienced betrayal trauma specialist understands this distinction and works accordingly — not just addressing the relationship, but helping you stabilize, grieve, and rebuild from the inside out.